daseanbennett3/ETL/README.md

-# TITLE: Extracting, Loading, & Transforming Sales Data
+# TITLE: Extracting, Transforming, & Loading Sales Data
 # DESCRIPTION:
 In this project I found an interesting data set on Kaggle.com that I wanted to further investigate.
 The data had information on different orders that a company had received during the years of 2022 and 2023.
 The Orders table contains information on the shipping date, the product ordered, the date order, etc.